 Judy enjoys keeping fit by running, cycling and swimming, and racewalks internationally as part of the British Masters team.
-She has completed many triathlons including the half Ironman and has run four marathons.
+She has completed many triathlons including the Ironman 70.3 and has run four marathons.
 She is also a keen artist and takes her sketchbook wherever she goes around the world.

 Stefan started full time work at Mount Vernon in 1996 – although before that he helped occasionally with translation work, editing and various one-off projects.
 He has written several books on the remedies, including The Bach Remedies Workbook, Principles of the Bach Flower Remedies and Bloom.

 Stefan created the Bach Centre’s Level 1 Distance Learning Programme and set up the Centre’s teacher-training programmes.
 He oversees educational and assessment standards for all Bach Centre-approved courses world wide, and is in overall charge of the Bach Foundation International Register.

 Before joining the Centre, Stefan worked in information technology and has a background in languages and literature.
 He has an Honours degree in Languages, a Masters Degree in English, and speaks French and Spanish.